Garden History

 The East Lyme Giving Garden (ELGG) was founded by a group of local volunteers in early 2020 and began with 20 raised beds at the historic Samuel Smith House.
 In 2021, the Garden received 501©3 status and expanded to a four-acre field owned by the Flanders Baptist and Community Church.
 We are grateful for the church’s support for our mission.

 As our resources and volunteer numbers grow, we will continue to expand the garden and the impact we can have on food insecurity in our community.
-We look forward to welcoming more groups to participate in the garden, from school children to volunteer organizations.
-As we continue to grow, our future plans include developing educational initiatives in the field of organic and regenerative gardening practices.
+We look forward to welcoming more groups to participate in the garden, from school children to volunteer organizations, and welcoming the community to educational and special events.
+We believe we can make a difference, one volunteer and one bushel basket at a time!